 - Take all reasonable steps to prevent the occurrence of any malpractice (which includes maladministration) before, during and after examinations have taken place.
-This will include, but is not limited to: - Writing to candidates and parents ahead of examination series regarding regulations - Formal assemblies to all candidates about the regulations, and measures that can be taken to avoid malpractice. - Informing students of the regulations regarding the use of AI (Artificial Intelligence), and the requirement to appropriately reference the use of AI, where it is permitted. - Ensuring JCQ regulations: Suspected Malpractice Policies and Procedures is available on the school website, with candidates and parents being made aware of its location. - Inform the awarding body immediately of any alleged, suspected or actual incidents of malpractice or maladministration, involving a candidate or a member of staff, by completing the appropriate documentation - As required by an awarding body, gather evidence of any instances of alleged or suspected malpractice (which includes maladministration) in accordance with the JCQ publication Suspected malpractice Policies and procedures and provide such information and advice as the awarding body may reasonably require
+This will include, but is not limited to: - Writing to candidates and parents ahead of examination series regarding regulations - Formal assemblies to all candidates about the regulations, and measures that can be taken to avoid malpractice. - Informing students of the regulations regarding the use of AI (Artificial Intelligence), and the requirement to appropriately reference the use of AI, where it is permitted. - Students signing an internal disclaimer at the start of the year entitled AI awareness and assessment malpractice which refers students to JCQ Suspected Malpractice: Policies and Procedures document - Ensuring JCQ regulations: Suspected Malpractice Policies and Procedures is available on the school website, with candidates and parents being made aware of its location. - Ensuring that all Authentication Forms (for NEA) are completed in school, with the appropriate subject teachers outlining the regulations and appropriate forms of referencing in the subject. - Inform the awarding body immediately of any alleged, suspected or actual incidents of malpractice or maladministration, involving a candidate or a member of staff, by completing the appropriate documentation - As required by an awarding body, gather evidence of any instances of alleged or suspected malpractice (which includes maladministration) in accordance with the JCQ publication Suspected malpractice Policies and procedures and provide such information and advice as the awarding body may reasonably require